 WHAT: All Healthy Start programs provide individual services and community support to women, infants, and families, with the goals of improving birth outcomes and reducing disparities in perinatal health.
 Thus, the second part of your scope relates to the services you deliver to individuals, families, and the community to address known risk factors for poor maternal and birth outcomes.

-HOW: In line with the five approaches, Healthy Start works to achieve its goals of improving birth outcomes and reducing perinatal disparities, through implementation of evidence-based practices, community collaboration, performance monitoring, and quality improvement.
+HOW: Healthy Start works to achieve its goals of improving birth outcomes and reducing perinatal disparities, through implementation of evidence-based practices, community collaboration, performance monitoring, and quality improvement.
 Your Healthy Start project is expected to identify evidence-based practices related to the various benchmarks (e.g., initiation of breastfeeding, safe sleep, postpartum visit, etc.) and adapt them to your program model and participant population.

 In addition, your scope of work includes tracking and reporting your project’s performance on the benchmarks, to monitor your progress in achieving them and to identify opportunities for program improvement, adjustments, or capacity building to more effectively serve your participants and community.